sebastianrahtz/oxgarage/README.md

 Building
 ------

-OxGarage is built using Maven, so the command
+OxGarage is written in Java and built using Maven, so the command

     mvn install